An Ergonomic, Customizable Soft Robotic Glove toward Personalized Hand Rehabilitation: Results

 \subsection{Glove Design}

-Most fabric-based soft gloves employ single-chamber pneumatic actuators that expand outward upon inflation, presenting a convex surface against the finger dorsum.
-This limits contact area despite material compliance.
-To address this, we adopted a symmetrical-chamber actuator design, originally proposed in our prior work~\cite{chen2026_GPAs}, comprising two symmetric chambers with a bottom constraint layer that restricts outward expansion.
-Upon inflation, this configuration causes the actuator to adopt a slightly concave outer surface, substantially increasing contact area with the finger (Fig.~\ref{Fig-M-Conceptual}A).
-The resulting enhanced contact distributes pressure more uniformly across the finger dorsum, improving comfort and assistive ergonomics.
+Each actuator is built from two symmetric chambers and a bottom constraint layer (as baffle) that restricts outward expansion, with the chambers shaped by CNC heat sealing.
+A conventional single-chamber actuator inflates into a convex shape that, meeting the convex finger dorsum, contacts the finger over only a small area.
+By contrast, the two symmetric chambers cause the actuator to adopt a slightly concave outer surface upon inflation, which conforms to the finger dorsum and increases the contact area (Fig.~\ref{Fig-M-Conceptual}A), distributing contact pressure more evenly and improving wearing comfort.

-Building upon this actuator architecture, we constructed dual-action actuators by stacking multiple symmetrical-chamber units via CNC heat sealing (Fig.~\ref{Fig-M-Conceptual}B).
-The resulting soft robotic glove supports finger flexion and extension for rehabilitation applications.
-The glove consists of a fabric base, five dual-action actuators with fingertip sleeves, one thumb abduction actuator, and three Velcro-secured straps (Fig.~\ref{Fig-M-Conceptual}C).
+The same two chambers are profiled by CNC heat sealing; because the deflated profile geometry maps near-linearly to the inflated bending angle~\cite{chen2026_GPAs}, the required profile can be computed for any target joint angle, so each actuator is also customizable to a wearer's hand.
+Whereas our prior symmetrical-chamber glove provided flexion assistance only~\cite{Rui_2025_customized_glove}, here each finger actuator pairs a flexion and an extension chamber set assembled by CNC heat sealing (Fig.~\ref{Fig-M-Conceptual}B), so that selective inflation drives the finger toward flexion or extension.
+The glove consists of a fabric base, five dual-action finger actuators with fingertip sleeves, one thumb abduction actuator, and three Velcro-secured straps (Fig.~\ref{Fig-M-Conceptual}C).
 All actuators are mounted to the fabric base via Velcro, enabling straightforward adjustment and rapid replacement as needed.
 The open strap-and-sleeve configuration facilitates donning and doffing, which is particularly important for patients with limited hand function.
 The assembled glove weighs only 90~g and is entirely fabric-based, providing a lightweight and compliant interface well suited to prolonged rehabilitation use.

-A customized control box enables independent control of the flexion and extension of each finger via a smartphone web interface (Fig.~\ref{Fig-M-Conceptual}D), supporting task-oriented rehabilitation with individualized actuation strategies~\cite{li2024Task-oriented,lee2024Task-oriented}.
-Full hand opening (all fingers extended) and full hand closure (all fingers flexed) are illustrated in Fig.~\ref{Fig-M-Conceptual}E and F.
+A custom control box provides independent inflation control of the flexion and extension chambers of each finger via a smartphone web interface (Fig.~\ref{Fig-M-Conceptual}D).
+This per-finger capability is intended to support task-oriented actuation strategies~\cite{li2024Task-oriented,lee2024Task-oriented}, although the present study employed only whole-hand flexion and extension commands.
+Full hand opening and full hand closure are illustrated in Fig.~\ref{Fig-M-Conceptual}E and F.